Toghrul777/ucsi_library/README.md

 # ucsi-library
-A Django WebApp for managing UCSI-Subangs Library for student and librarians
+A Django WebApp for managing UCSI-Subangs Library for easy use.